verrazzano/docs/content/en/docs/setup/platforms/Generic/generic.md

 Remember to not overlap network CIDR blocks when designing and implementing your Kubernetes cluster, proper routing relies on that.
 {{% /alert %}}

-Secondly, you can install a load balancer, such as [MetalLB](https://metallb.universe.tf/).
+You can install a load balancer, such as [MetalLB](https://metallb.universe.tf/).
 This setup requires knowledge of networking both inside and outside your Kubernetes cluster.
 This would include specifics of your [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) implementation, IP address allocation schemes, and routing that go beyond the scope of this documentation.
 For a Kind implementation, see [Install and configure MetalLB]({{< relref "/docs/setup/platforms/kind/kind.md#install-and-configure-metallb" >}}).